Copper Cu 64 dotatate injection

 Indication

-• For detection of the specific type of tumors called somatostatin receptor positive neuro-endocrine tumors (NETs) in adults.
+• Indicated for use with positron emission tomography (PET) for localization of somatostatin receptor positive neuro-endocrine tumors (NETs) in adults.

 Summary

-• Copper Cu 64 dotatate (Detectnet) is used for the detection of somatostatin receptor positive neuro-endocrine tumors (NETs) in adults.
+• Detectnet (copper Cu 64 dotatate injection) is indicated for use with positron emission tomography (PET) for localization of somatostatin receptor-positive neuroendocrine tumors (NETs) in adults.